leftbrainit/leftbra.in/src/pages/blog/2022-11-23_introducing-troy-thumasi.md

 Q. Busy guy!
 And when you're not putting smiles on client's faces, what do you enjoy doing in your downtime?

 A﻿.
 I love to paint and coach football.
+Having weekends off helps maximise my spare time.

 Q﻿.
 So tell me, what has been the best part about working here?

 A﻿.
-Being mostly a Mac environment has been awesome.
+Being mostly a Mac environment has been awesome!
 I come from a Windows background and have found Mac so much easier to support.
 I've also really enjoyed being exposed to security solutions and hope to spread my wings there soon.

 Q﻿.
 And is there anything else you can tell me about you that makes you stand out here?